 Can you look in the mirror and say to yourself that you’ve done all you can to give your bank the comfort and reassurance it might need?Here are my top pointers on improving your banking relationship:

-We’ve heard it all before but the banks really do put a lot of emphasis on the management team.
+3. Be professional We?ve heard it all before but the banks really do put a lot of emphasis on the management team.
 If you don?t have a finance director, the owner/manager is often the primary contact so make an impression, be confident, articulate, informed and prepared.
 The bank is investing in you!

 4. Management accounts In most cases, this is your P&L and balance sheet which is usually a criteria of any lending arrangement.
 It?s telling the bank how your business has performed in the most recent month or quarter.
 It could also be your debtors and creditors schedules, so check with your bank and don’t break those covenants!

-Always show you are on top of your numbers by preparing rolling forecasts.
+5. Financial forecasts Always show you are on top of your numbers by preparing rolling forecasts.
 At a minimum, these should show your sales, profitability and particularly your cashflow, key debtors and creditors, and a short commentary.
 Have further detail if the bank wants to see it and remember that if you’re looking for funding or a change in your account facilities, you?ll need the detail to be robust and up to scrutiny.
 This will provide early warnings to the bank and prevent last-minute phone calls when a key customer still hasn?t paid and you have to make payroll.

 Share this story